(80): Kannywood Movie Review: HIJIRA

 bare hands.
 The least experienced person knows that the remains of the victims

 of any contagious disease are not touched with uncovered hands.
-This, even in
+Even in

-have any body contact with anyone infected with the disease.
+the film, this is soon contradicted as the Madaci townspeople are cautioned not to have any bodily contact with anyone infected with the disease.
 This is, in fact,

-the reason why they had to migrate, to run as far away as they can from the
+the reason why they had to migrate, to run as far away as they could from the

 dead body of Bala.